mend/renovate-ce-ee/docs/configuration-github.md

 - Issues: Read & write
 - Repository metadata: Read-only
 - Pull Requests: Read & write
-- Security vulnerability alerts: Read-only (if available)
+- Security alerts: Read-only (if available)
 - Commit statuses: Read & write

 The App should also subscribe to the following webhook events: